erikdmitchell/uci-results/readme.md

 there are still utf8 encoding issues added loading modal for 'load all data' and 'results' click(s) formatted db view page output

+4/4
+moved things into classes folder fixed some minor file glitches after move added get_race_date() to UCI cURL class -- function slows down things a lot added UCICURLBASE constant for plugin url

+4/8
+fixed date issue, added reformat_date() to the cURL class cleaned up Field_Quality and built out the class completly
+TODO: set Field_Quality() -> $start_of_season dynamically or something.
+Added get_uci_multiplier() and get_world_cup_multiplier() to Field_Quality class.
+They're our auto detect of sorts.
+	- needs testing with multiple seasons in db
+Disabled admin page for Field_Quality class b/c it's no longer needed.
+Note: in some instances "total" in FQis greater than 1.
+Need to double check.
+Note: dynamic fq generation takes a while, we should hard code it into deb as object, when adding race to db in cURL class.